 If you choose to leave your workplace pension scheme within 2 years of joining in, you may be entitled to a refund of pension contributions within 2 years.
 Similarly, for defined benefit pension schemes, including final salary and career average pensions, within 2 years of joining, you may be entitled to a refund of your pension payments.

-If you are automatically enrolled by your employer in a workplace pension scheme, or you’ve changed your mind about your stakeholder, personal or self-employed pension, you can request a refund of any pension contribution you’ve made within a month of joining.
+If your employer automatically enrolls you in a workplace pension scheme, or you’ve changed your mind about your stakeholder, personal or self-employed pension, you can request a refund of any pension contribution you’ve made within a month of joining.
 You may also be able to get a refund if you’ve contributed more than your earnings.
-For defined contribution workplace pensions, and you decide to opt out within 30 days of joining, you are also eligible for a refund of whatever contributions you may have made.
+For defined contribution workplace pensions, and you decide to opt-out within 30 days of joining, you are also eligible for a refund of whatever contributions you may have made.

 Finally, if the contributions that you personally have made, meaning any contributions made to the pension that are not from your employer, amount to more than 100% of your earnings, you may be eligible to request an excess contribution lump sum refund.